Oral & Facial Surgery of Northeast Texas – Texarkana & Paris TX

 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles do not work together correctly.
 TMJ stands for temporomandibular joint which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Drs.
-Bunel, James or Duke can help you have a healthier, more comfortable jaw.
+Dr. Bunel, Dr. Duke, Dr. Legan, Dr. Hastings or Dr. Burks can help you have a healthier, more comfortable jaw.

 Trouble With Your Jaw?